Berkeley-CS61B/website-sp24/projects/proj0/index.md

 IntelliJ is usually smart enough to set up the rest of the things for you, but in case your IntelliJ application is having a hard time we'll walk through the setup procedures.

-We need to tell IntelliJ that we want to use those `.jar` files in the `library-fa23` folder.
+We need to tell IntelliJ that we want to use those `.jar` files in the `library-{{ site.semester }}` folder.
 Still in the Project Structure, on the left-hand side click the section of the Project Settings called "Library" .
-If you see that `library-fa23` is already added, there is nothing to do.
-Else, we will click on the "+" button and then "Java" which will launch our operating system's file browser, and we'll click on the `library-fa23` folder.
+If you see that `library-{{ site.semester }}` is already added, there is nothing to do.
+Else, we will click on the "+" button and then "Java" which will launch our operating system's file browser, and we'll click on the `library-{{ site.semester }}` folder.
 Then, in the bottom right of the screen, hit "Apply" and then the blue "OK" button.

-In all, the setup would look like this (this is from fa22, fa23 might have different files so don't worry if the files exactly match, also sorry for the blurryness):
+In all, the setup would look like this (this is from fa22, {{ site.semester }} might have different files so don't worry if the files exactly match, also sorry for the blurryness):

 ![IntelliJ Setup](img/intellij-setup.gif){:style="display:block; margin-left:auto; margin-right:auto"}